nmsmith/circuit-editor/README.md

 <img src="./user-guide-images/equal-spacing.png" width="400px">

 These pink dots are visible whenever the tether line type is selected.
 You can use them to align symbols and/or tethers.
 In this example, the bottom-midpoint of the symbol has been aligned with the midpoint of the horizontal tether by drawing a vertical tether between them.
-The horizontal tether will act as if it has been frozen using the Freeze tool for as long as the vertical tether remains attached to it.
+The horizontal tether will act as if it has been frozen using the freeze tool for as long as the vertical tether remains attached to it.
 This ensures that the alignment is preserved throughout subsequent operations.

 ## Q&A